mgifford/drupal-security/src/introduction.rst

 be familiar with the impact of the other sections too.

-It should be clear that not all of the steps outlined here will need to be taken on all drupal sites.
+It should be clear that not all of the steps outlined here will need to be taken on all Drupal sites.
 The principles should be followed but not all of the security suggestions described will need to be followed by all organizations.
 Each practice or tool should be carefully evaluated to understand the potential costs, risks and benefits.

-This document raises issues to consider before you procure a server and when you first gain access to your server.
+This document raises issues to consider before you procure a server and especially when you first gain access to your server.
 It provides suggestions on what additional software you can add to your site which can help improve its security.
 It also highlights configuration options that you can apply to Apache, PHP and MySQL to improve on the default settings.
 Finally we talk about things that you can do to